 - Ticket: 6€ or free if you have Bologna Welcome Card or Card Cultura.

 Here we haven’t been lucky enough because when we visited Bologna its fascinating hidden canals were dry.
-But we did manage to find the small window from where you can see them, and if you are sightseeing Bologna in the right season, meaning after winter, around Spring or beginning of summer, you can enjoy the quirky and historical view of the underground canals crossing the city.
+But we did manage to find the small window from where you can see them, and if you are sightseeing Bologna in the right season, meaning after winter, around spring, or at the beginning of summer, you can enjoy the quirky and historical view of the underground canals crossing the city.

 You can find the small window in Via Piella 2 off the main road Via dell’Indipendenza.

 Whisper to your friend from the opposite side of the building

 Without using your smartphone, that is.
 This is one of the quirky and unusual things to do in Bologna especially if you are traveling in a group.
 When you are in Piazza Grande, make your way to the 13th-century Renaissance Palazzo del Podestà.
 The big vault of the building stands on top of four large pillars that form four corners.

 Under this vault is where this bizarre acoustic effect happens.
-To try it, stand in one of the corners, face to the wall, your friend in the corner of the opposite pillar, and start whispering: you will hear each other as if you were standing next to one another.
+To try it, stand in one of the corners, face the wall, your friend in the corner of the opposite pillar, and start whispering: you will hear each other as if you were standing next to one another.
 This happens because of the shape of the vault which is also the base of the Arengo tower.

 Visit San Domenico Basilica